-Term Expiring at the 2018 Annual Meeting of Stockholders (Class II)
+Term Expiring at the 2021 Annual Meeting of Stockholders (Class II)

-NameAgePresent Position with Karyopharm Therapeutics Inc.Deepika R. Pakianathan, Ph.D.52DirectorKenneth E. Weg78Director
+Name Age Present Position with Karyopharm Therapeutics Inc. Deepika R. Pakianathan, Ph.D.
+54 Director

 Deepika R. Pakianathan, Ph.D.
 Dr. Pakianathan has served as a member of our board of directors since April 2013.
 Since 2001, Dr. Pakianathan has been a Managing Member at Delphi Ventures, a venture capital firm focused on biotechnology and medical device investments, and leads the firm's biotechnology investment activities.
-From 1998 to 2001, Dr. Pakianathan was a senior biotechnology banker at JPMorgan, a global investment bank, from 1997 to 1998, she was a Research analyst covering biotech at Genesis Merchant Group and from 1993 to 1997 she was a post-doctoral research scientist at Genentech, Inc. Dr. Pakianathan serves on the boards of directors of Alder Biopharmaceuticals, Inc., a public biopharmaceutical company, where she serves as a member of its compensation committee; OncoMed Pharmaceuticals, Inc., a public biopharmaceutical company, where she serves as the lead independent director and a member of its audit and nominating and governance committees.
-From 2004 to 2016, Dr. Pakianathan served on the board of directors of Alexza Pharmaceuticals, Inc.; from 2009 to February 2013, Dr. Pakianathan served on the board of directors of Relypsa, Inc., each a public biopharmaceutical company.
-Dr. Pakianathan received a B.Sc. from the University of

-Bombay, India, a M.Sc. from The Cancer Research Institute at the University of Bombay, India, and an M.S. and Ph.D. from Wake Forest University.
+From 1998 to 2001, Dr. Pakianathan was a senior biotechnology banker at JPMorgan, a global investment bank, from 1997 to 1998, she was a Research analyst covering biotech at Genesis Merchant Group and from 1993 to 1997 she was a post-doctoral research scientist at Genentech.
+Dr. Pakianathan serves on the boards of directors of Alder Biopharmaceuticals, Inc., a public biopharmaceutical company, where she serves as a member of its compensation committee, OncoMed Pharmaceuticals, Inc., a public biopharmaceutical company, where she serves as a member of its audit and compensation committees and Calithera Biosciences, Inc., a public biopharmaceutical company, where she serves as a the lead independent director and is a member of its compensation committee and chair of its nominating and governance committee.
+From 2004 to 2016, Dr. Pakianathan served on the board of directors of Alexza Pharmaceuticals, Inc., from 2009 to February 2013, Dr. Pakianathan served on the board of directors of PTC Therapeutics, Inc., and from 2007 to 2012, Dr. Pakianathan served on the board of directors of Relypsa, Inc., each a public biopharmaceutical company.
+Dr. Pakianathan received a B.Sc. from the University of Bombay, India, a M.Sc. from The Cancer Research Institute at the University of Bombay, India, and an M.S. and Ph.D. from Wake Forest University.
 We believe Dr. Pakianathan's qualifications to serve on our board of directors include her experience as a venture capital investor in, and director of, multiple biotechnology companies, as well as her experience as a biotechnology investment banker, research analyst and research scientist.